Chart Color Schemes

 Swan Hill Surrounds has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch identified 23 projects likely impacting the region.
-Notable initiatives include Swan Hill Regional Livestock Exchange Strategic Review, Swan Hill Regional Community Sports Hub, Transforming the Heart of Swan Hill Precinct, and Swan Hill Regional Art Gallery Redevelopment.
-The following list details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects that could impact the region.
+Notable initiatives include the Swan Hill Regional Livestock Exchange Strategic Review, Swan Hill Regional Community Sports Hub, Transforming the Heart of Swan Hill Precinct, and Swan Hill Regional Art Gallery Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.